lunaria79/Jackalupes-Corner/02 Games/Sims 4/Dadadadadaddadadaddan.md

 - Since no one is home to stop her, Momo completely rearranges the office section of the bedroom.
 ![[2025-10-10_13-53-01-838_[jackalupe] summer sunsets.png|500]]
 **Authors note: why are there so many random man stalking momo wtf.
 Trashly, "Tom Peeping", a random vampire...**
 - Momo leaves for work, and Okarun comes home shortly after, feeling a bit sick.
 He takes a quick nap, has a quick snack, and prepares Momo's food for when she gets home.
-He does not notice the redecorated bedroom.
+He does not notice the redecorated bedroom until he reads the note momo left him.
+She asks for him to move her part of the office upstairs, due to the increased sightings of her stalker.